ldover29/Linux_Systems_Administration/README.md

 - Command to set permissions (if needed): **n/a**

-4. Permissions on /etc/passwd should allow root read and write access, and allow everyone else read access only.
+**4. Permissions on /etc/passwd should allow root read and write access, and allow everyone else read access only.**

 - Command to inspect permissions: **ls -l passwd**